escherba/python-cityhash/README.rst

 Incremental hashing
 ~~~~~~~~~~~~~~~~~~~

-The current API does not support incremental hashing.
+CityHash and FarmHash do not support incremental hashing.
 If you require this
 feature, use `MetroHash <https://github.com/escherba/python-metrohash>`__
 instead, which does support it.